 We spend several nights at base camp for proper acclimatization before we head to the higher camps.
 Upon arrival at base camp, we organize climbing training covering climbing techniques, glacier travel, rope fixing, ascending, descending, safety techniques, abseiling, belaying, use of oxygen, mask and regulator etc. We climb the khumbu ice fall couple of times on our acclimatization hike to camp 1, camp 2 and camp 3 to test your climbing skills before we head out on our attempt to climb Everest.

+The most suitable seasons to carry out this expedition is during Fall September to November or spring (March to May).
 Climbing Sherpas guide complete their responsibility preparation by confirming that all the high camps are well stocked with tents, food and oxygen for the summit push.
 We return to base camp for rest and recuperation before we make the summit attempt.
 After getting confirmation of a good weather forecast, we head up with our summit plan to base camp and then camp one, camp two, camp three, Camp four and then the Summit.
 There will be 1:1 one Climber and one climbing Sherpa guide ratio to help that every climber has complete support to go the summit and return back to base camp safely.

-Best session of Everest expedition: march-may
+Best session of Everest expedition: march to may.

 Spring is the best trekking season for the trekking and mountaineering in Nepal.
 Weather is mostly perfect and temperature is moderate which offers beautiful views without any obstruction.
 Spring collects beautiful flowers, plants and rare animals Walking is also very much suitable during this season.